Gurmit Singh (general)

-Lieutenant General Gurmit Singh (born 1 February 1956) was a Deputy Chief Staff of the Indian Army from 2014 to 2016.
-Singh is serving as the Governor of Uttarakhand.
-He retired on 31 January 2016 after nearly four decades in the army, while he was Deputy Chief of Army Staff, and adjutant general and corps commander of the strategic XV Corps that overlooks the Line of Control in Kashmir.
+Lieutenant General Gurmit Singh (born 1 February 1956) is a retired Indian Army officer who was the Deputy Chief Staff of the Indian Army from 2014 to 2016.
+Singh is serving as the Governor of Uttarakhand since 15 September 2021.
 He has also worked in border issues and counter-terrorism.

 Life and career

 Personal life and education

 Singh was born on 1 February 1956 in Jalal Usman, Amritsar, Punjab.
 His father served in the Indian Army and his elder brother served in Indian Air Force.

 He graduated from the Defence Services Staff Course and National Defence College, has two M.Phil degrees from Chennai and Indore universities, and was a research fellow for two years on the India-China Boundary issue at the Institute of Chinese Studies, Jawaharlal Nehru University during his study leave from the Indian Army.

 Military career

 After serving as an Infantry Company Commander and Brigade Commander, he was appointed a Brigadier General of Army Staff.
 He later achieved the rank of Major General and served as the Additional Director General of Military Operations and Deputy Chief of Army Staff.
 During his stint in the Army, he was a part of numerous expert groups, joint working groups, annual dialogues and China study group meetings for over a decade.
 He also served in Banbasa, Uttarakhand, while in the army.